 As the parade moves along it magically turns on the Christmas tree lights all along Michigan Avenue as it passes by.
 These lights are kept on all Christmas season so if you don’t make the parade you can still see the holiday lights.

-The parade is on November 19th and you can learn more details in our Chicago Light Displays.
+You can learn more details in our Chicago Light Displays.

-Navy Pier – Light Up the Lake
+6. Visit Navy Pier – Light Up the Lake

 Head to Navy Pier for some family fun at their winter wonderland this year.
 Their Light Up the Lake special events are a great day out with the kids.